MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 ---
 title: Access control and data lake configurations in Azure Data Lake Storage Gen2
-description: Learn about access control and data lake configurations in Azure Data Lake Storage Gen2.
-This article describes using role-based access control and access control lists.
+description: Learn about access control and data lake configurations in Azure Data Lake Storage Gen2 and how to use role-based access control and access control lists.
 author: mboswell
 ms.author: mboswell
 ms.date: 02/24/2022